alexanderadam/ice_portal_downloader/README.md

-# iceportal-audiobooks-downloader
+# iceportal-downloader

-(only works when connected to the ICE wifi)
+It only works when connected to the wifi of the Deutsche Bahn (i.e. [`WIFIonICE` / `WIFI@DB`](https://inside.bahn.de/wifionice-wlan-ice-login/)).

-As the title describes...
+Make sure that you're signed in first by visiting <https://login.wifionice.de> or <https://wifi.bahn.de>.

-A small script which downloads all offered audiobooks from the [Deutsche Bahn iceportal](https://iceportal.de/).
+This is a small script that downloads all offered audiobooks and magazines from the [Deutsche Bahn iceportal](https://iceportal.de/).

 <div align="center">
   <img src="https://github.com/SirBenedick/iceportal-audiobooks-downloader/blob/master/git.gif" alt="Gif showing how episodes are downloaded"/>
 </div>

 Original implementation by [SirBenedick](https://github.com/SirBenedick/iceportal-audiobooks-downloader).
-This fork uses properly tagged audio files and covers.
+This fork uses properly tagged audio files and covers and can also download newspapers and magazines.

 ## Setup